By Madeline Bocaro ©

 The lovely couple on the album cover made perfect musical harmony once again, and it sure looks like they enjoyed their Niagara Falls honeymoon as illustrated in a scintillating photo on the inner sleeve!

 However, we are not fooled by this deceptive depiction into believing that Russell actually wears the pants in the Mael family.
-Although he is trying to feign purity and virtue, it is indeed the unshaven Mael order bride who is behind all this madness!
+Although Ron is trying to feign purity and virtue, it is indeed the unshaven Mael order bride who is behind all this madness!

 To start off the 80’s with their focus back on America, Sparks returned to a rockier, guitar-oriented sound imbued with danceability.
 They even revisited the five-piece band format, including the Bates Motel band; Les Boheme on bass, Bob Haag on guitar, David Kendrick on drums and James Goodwin on synth.